 – Jill Dyché, TDWI

 If you struggle with data management, you’re not alone.
 Most CDOs are just like you – they face huge challenges in making enterprises data-driven.
 What’s the solution?
-Implement a modern data catalog, of course.
+Implement an enterprise data catalog, of course.

 However, you can’t leave your data catalog software launch to chance.
 CDOs can’t afford to make a bad investment right now, especially on something that’s supposed to bring their people, data, and analysis together.